Who Doesn’t Love Macaroni and Cheese

 - salt and pepper to taste

-- 8 oz grated cheese of your choice more or less, depending on how much you like cheese
+- 8 ounces cheese of your choice grated, more or less, depending on how much you like cheese

 - In a pre-heated heavy-bottomed sauce pan, heat the butter until bubbly.